 The doctor may need to examine the female applicant’s breasts.
-Prior to doing this, they will provide the applicant with an explanation of why and how the examination is being done.
+Before doing this, they will provide the applicant with an explanation of why and how the examination is being done.

 Right to a chaperone

-The applicant has the right to a chaperone at any time during the entire medical check up.
-This means that the applicant can request for a medical staff to accompany the physician to conduct a test, stop the exam and ask question about the procedure.
+The applicant has the right to a chaperone at any time during the entire medical check-up.
+This means that the applicant can request medical staff to accompany the physician to conduct a test, stop the exam and ask a question about the procedure.